 - Does it directly affect the confidentiality, integrity, or availability of systems within your boundary?

-We used existing FedRAMP authorized services to streamline our authorization.
-This lets you inherit controls instead of duplicating assessment efforts.
-All the same, you must address customer-specific configurations and document these relationships in your System Security Plan.
+Building on existing FedRAMP Certified services can streamline certification by letting you inherit controls instead of duplicating assessment effort.
+Even so, you must address customer-specific configurations and document these relationships in your System Security Plan.
+Your documentation must show every connection between your FedRAMP boundary and external systems, including data types, encryption methods, ports, protocols, services, access levels, and the specific components involved.

-Arranging Boundary with FedRAMP Controls
+Aligning Your Boundary with FedRAMP Controls

 Building a Complete and Compliant Inventory